-The campfire is crackling, the moon is high, and it's the perfect time for a few short but scary tales to entertain your crew.
+The campfire is crackling while the moon is high, and it's the perfect time for a few short and spooky stories to entertain your crew.
 The key to making these stories especially effective is delivering them as though they are fact, right to the very end.
 A little drama doesn't hurt either.

 Lost in the Woods